We frequently have customers ask us what product to use to lubricate their Mail Boss locks. Well the answer is Tri-Flow, not WD-40!

 The military developed WD-40 in the 1950s to be used as a water displacing substance in order to keep mechanical parts from rusting.
 It is a petroleum based product.
 As time went on, people discovered that it is also good for loosening parts that are stuck, and as a general household lubricant.

-Then came Tri-Flow, which is a silicone based lubricant with microscopic particles of teflon in it.
+Then came Tri-Flow, which is a lighter petroleum based lubricant with microscopic particles of teflon in it.
 There is a huge debate over the uses of each product and which one is a better lubricant.

 I have been using both for decades for different purposes.
 I find that WD-40 works best for loosening rusted or seized parts on cars and other equipment.
 But after I use it, I am sure to get it all off, because dirt has a tendency to stick to it.